-S SITUATION State your name and agency.
-I am calling about: (Patient Na The problem I am calling abou Code status would be helpful.
-Notes: Dateen happened/started, how severe.
+SITUATION Date S I am calling about: (Patient Na The problem I am calling about Code status would be helpful.
+Notes: t is: (briefly state problem, who en happened/started, how severe.
 B BACKGROUND State the primary and pertine Relate the complaint given by List current medications, allergi the patient.
-Pay special attention A ASSESSMENTGive conclusions about the situation.
-Words like "might be" or "could be" are helpful.
-A diagnosis is not necessary.
-Relate how severe the problem might be.Describe changes from prior assessment: Weight Blood Pressure Blood Sugar Mental Status Temperature Pain Neuro changes Respiratory rate/quality Wound Musculoskeletal Pulse rate/quality GI/GU (Nausea/Vomiting/ Diarrhea/Output) Notes: R Change treatment to: Adjust medications for: Place telehealth monitor?
-Obtain consult for disciplint Have the patient come in Transfer the patient to host Increase visit frequency to: Any labs / tests needed?
-Make sure to clarify under wagain. ne (e.g., PT, OT, ST, WOCN, S to see you at your office today spital? hat circumstances and when N, SW, etc.) or within 24 hrs?
+Pay special attention ASSESSMENT Give conclusions about the situation.
+Words like "might be" or "could be" a diagnosis is not necessary.
+Relate how severe the problem might be.
+Describe changes from prior assessment: Weight Mental Status Blood Pressure Temperature Blood Sugar Pain Neuro changes Musculoskeletal Notes: Respiratory rate/quality Pulse rate/quality Wound GI/GU (Nausea/Vomiting/ Diarrhea/Output) what you think would be hel pful or what needs to be done.
+R Change treatment to: Adjust medications for: Place telehealth monitor?
+Obtain consult for disciplin Have the patient come in Transfer the patient to hos Increase visit frequency to: Any labs / tests needed?
+Make sure to clarify under wagain. ne (e.g., PT, OT, ST, WOCN, S) to see you at your office today spital?
+N, SW, etc.) or within 24 hrs? the physician wants us to call